-to parcels ide entified in Schedule '3A' of this Bylaw.
-Modification Part 1 Administration (a) RR1.1 (i) In addition to the Uses listed in 4.39 (b), Light Industry will be allowed as a Permitted Use limited to autobody repair with no more than two on employees. (ii) In addition to the Uses listed in 4.39 (b), Outdoor Sales will be allowed as a Permitted Use limited to the display and sale of automobiles where a display cannot exceed more than four automobiles at a given time and sale information attached to each automobile cannot exceed 812 cm2 displaying information related to year, make, model, description, and sale price.
-An outdoor display and sales area of not more than 72 m2 is permitted.
-Part 2 Interpretation (iii) Despite any other provision of this Bylaw, signage is restricted to not more than 1 freestanding indirectly illuminated sign with a maximum surface area of 4.5 m 2 and maximum height of 6.0 m from the supporting foundation.
-No ribbon flags, pennants or other on-site display props for advertising are permitted.
-Part 3 Land Use Regulations (b) RR1.2 Despite 4.39 (b), Permitted uses will be limited to Residential Use with a maximum density of one dwelling unit per parcel, Agriculture, and Home Based Business. ions (c) RR1.3 Despite 4.39 (b), Permitted uses will be limited to Residential Use to a maximum density of one dwelling unit per parcel, Home Based Business, and Secondary Suite.
-Part 4 Zones (ii) Despite any other provision of this Bylaw, Home Based Business is restricted to an office and must be wholly contained within a single dwelling unit. (iii) Despite any other provision of this Bylaw, the keeping of animals is restricted to pets and household animals.
-Subdivis (d) RR1.4 (iv) Despite 4.39 (d), the following minimum setback requirements shall apply to buildings and structures that do not house livestock or store manure: (A) Front and exterior lot line - 5.0 m Part 5 vision Regulations (B) All other lot lines - 2.0 m st
+Sub-zones Modification (a) RR1.1 (i) In addition to the Uses listed in 4.39 (b), Light Industry will be allowed as a Permitted Use limited to autobody repair with no more than two employees. (ii) In addition to the Uses listed in 4.39 (b), Outdoor Sales will be allowed as a Permitted Use limited to the display and sale of automobiles where a display cannot exceed more than four automobiles at a given time and sale information attached to each automobile cannot exceed 812 cm2 displaying information related to year, make, model, description, and sale price.
+An outdoor display and sales area of not more than 72 m2 is permitted. (iii) Despite any other provision of this Bylaw, signage is restricted to not more than 1 freestanding indirectly illuminated sign with a maximum surface area of 4.5 m2 and maximum height of 6.0 m from the supporting foundation.
+No ribbon flags, pennants or other on-site display props for advertising are permitted. (b) RR1.2 Despite 4.39 (b), Permitted uses will be limited to Residential Use with a maximum density of one dwelling unit per parcel, Agriculture, and Home Based Business. (c) RR1.3 (i) Despite 4.39 (b), Permitted uses will be limited to Residential Use to a maximum density of one dwelling unit per parcel, Home Based Business, and Secondary Suite. (ii) Despite any other provision of this Bylaw, Home Based Business is restricted to an office and must be wholly contained within a single dwelling unit. (iii) Despite any other provision of this Bylaw, the keeping of animals is restricted to pets and household animals. (d) RR1.4 (iv) Despite 4.39 (d), the following minimum setback requirements shall apply to buildings and structures that do not house livestock or store manure: (A) Front and exterior lot line - 5.0 m (B) All other lot lines - 2.0 m